rohit2000123sahu/rohit2000123sahu/README.md

-- 👋 Hi, I’m @rohit2000123sahu
+- 👋 Hi, I’m @rohit2000123sahu, Former SDE Intern at UBS India Private Limited
-- 👀 I’m interested in "Competative Coding" and "Learing New Technologies".
+- 👀 I’m interested in "Competative Coding" and "Learing New Tech Stack".
-- 🌱 I’m currently learning the "Advance Data Structures" and also learning "Java".
+- 🌱 I’m currently learning the "Advance Data Structures".
-- 💞️ I’m looking for an internship on "Web Development".
+- 💞️ I’m looking for an 6 Month SDE Intern.
 - 📫 You can reach to me on my mail id rohitjhansistudy@gmail.com.
 - 📌 My Codeforces handle is rohit101020samnit.